Data Centers in the Town of Orange? Protect a Livable Town

 • Massive Scale: Buildings are often over 100,000 square feet and 80 feet in height.

-• Heavy Energy Infrastructure: Since many data center campuses require as much energy to operate as a small town, energy companies are struggling to meet demand.
+• Expansive Energy Infrastructure: Since many data center campuses require as much energy to operate as a small town, energy companies are struggling to meet demand.
 We’ve increasingly seen proposals for massive new transmission lines and large substations to carry electricity to these power-hungry facilities.

 Read more about the impacts of data centers at pecva.org/datacenters.